Skip to main content

 Auto-rollback

 Tier 2 anomaly response is our deepest trust commitment.
 When the canary detects a quality regression on a workload that has opted in, the proxy disables the offending mechanic at the next request without operator intervention.
 The sponsor sees a row in /portal/anomaliesexplaining what dropped, by how much, and which mechanic got rolled back.
-Re-enablement is sponsor-driven, not time-based — we don't auto-flip the flag back hoping it'll behave.
+Re-enablement is sponsor-driven, not time-based.
+We don't auto-flip the flag back hoping it'll behave.

 The audit surface

 Every request your application sends through Tessera produces a row on /portal/auditwith the canonical mechanics_stack and the savings delta against the baseline.
 Mutating mechanics render in warning-amber chips so the composition cap is visible at a glance.
-If the page ever shows two mutating mechanics on the same row, it's a bug — report it and we issue a service credit.
+If the page ever shows two mutating mechanics on the same row, it's a bug.
+Report it and we issue a service credit.
 We surface composition-cap violations to you on the page itself; the honesty has to be load-bearing or it isn't honesty.

 What we don't do

 We don't replace your prompts.
 We don't fine-tune your models.
-We don't add inference-time tooling beyond the seven mechanics on this page.
+We don't add inference-time tooling beyond the ten mechanics on this page.
 We don't aggregate your traffic with other customers' (committed-use pooling is on the roadmap but lives in a separate disclosure when it lands).

 We don't ship destructive mechanics.
 There is no "creative compression" mode that's aggressive by default.
 There is no token-level random substitution.
 There is no "model swap A/B test" without an eval gate.
 If a mechanic can't pass the 0.95 canary on your golden set, it doesn't fire on your traffic.